+Submitted by Rita Kersh

 Each December, I vowed to make Christmas a calm and peaceful experience.
 I had cut back on nonessential obligations - extensive card writing, endless baking, decorating, and even overspending.
-Yet still, I found myself exhausted, unable to appreciate th precious family moments, and of course, the true meaning of Christma
+Yet still, I found myself exhausted, unable to appreciate the precious family moments, and of course, the true meaning of Christmas.

 My son, Nicholas, was in kindergarten that year.
 It was an exciting season for a six-year-old.
 For weeks, he'd been memorizing songs for his school’s "Winter Pageant.”